 Our kerbside recycling service is available to all households in Moray.
-Your green bin for household waste is collected fortnightly, alternating with your brown bin (food and garden waste).
-Your recycling containers will be collected fortnightly either along with your green household waste bin or along with your brown food and garden waste bin.
+Your green bin for household waste is collected every three weeks.
+Your recycling containers and brown bin will be collected fortnightly.

 Please place the appropriate containers on the kerbside by 7.30am on the scheduled collection day.
 It is very important that they are presented on time as route order is subject to change at any time due to road works, crew changes etc.

 We're already among the top local authorities in Scotland for recycling, but we’ve ambitious recycling targets to hit and we must send less waste to landfill.
 Recent household waste audits have shown that around 50% of the average bin contents could have been recycled, but instead ended up in landfill.